 But sleeping in the car isn’t for everyone.
 It might come easily for some kids, while others may have a harder time.
 If your child falls into the latter category, ahead, we’ll share a few tips and tricks for getting your kids to sleep on car rides.

-Any parent who has ever forgotten their child’s lovey will tell you that the first rule of parenting is “Don’t forget the lovey.”
+Any parent who has ever forgotten their child’s teddy will tell you that the first rule of parenting is “Don’t forget the teddy.”
 It’s a rookie mistake and likely to be one you won’t make twice.
-Whether it’s their favorite teddy bear, a blanket, or the empty box they seem to be fond of at the moment, be sure to bring it with you.
+Whether it’s their favorite plush toy, a blanket, or the empty box they seem to be fond of at the moment, be sure to bring it with you.
 Without the “thing” that your child love’s the most in the world, there will be no sleep.

 If at all possible, try to plan your drive at night and take advantage of your child’s natural sleep cycle.
 As evening rolls around, they’re probably powering down anyway, so dress them in their comfiest jammies, grab their blankie, and hit the road.
 Chances are your little one will be asleep in no time.